noawe-boi/NoahsObsidianSync/Chemistry IA2.md

 3. Add the $MgCO_3$ to the $HCl$ in the calorimeter and stir constantly for one minute, then record the maximum temperature that the solution reaches in the calorimeter in the data table.

-4. Repeat for all quantities of $MgCO_3$ in 0.5g increments.
+4. Repeat for remaining quantities of $MgCO_3$ in 0.5g increments.